ceez/Ruff-Python-Meetup-20241119/src/code.md

 ## The ruff invocation

+You can perform a dry-run to see whether the file will be reformatted

 ```bash
 $ ruff format --check sample.py
 Would reformat: sample.py
 1 file would be reformatted

 $ ruff format sample.py
 1 file reformatted
 ```